inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

 The following input must be provided by the tester to execute any tests in this suite:
+1. *Client ID*: A Client ID that the client under test will use to connect to the test suite via SMART.
-1. *Access Token*: A `Bearer` token that the client under test will send in the `Authorization` header of HTTP requests made against Inferno.
+   This client ID will be sent back to the client as the `Bearer` token that the client under test will send in the `Authorization` header of HTTP requests made against Inferno.
 Inferno uses the value to identify incoming requests that belong to the testing session.